psyq321/PowerMonkey/docs/vfpoint_tuning.md

 - Crash voltages for AVX workloads
 - Crash voltages for SSE workloads

-At this point, one can take the worst cases of these, add a buffer they consider necessary - and program the values.
+At this point, one can take the worst cases of these, add a "buffer" considered necessary / safe - and program the new values.
 I use PowerMonkey.efi since we are also validating the support for V/F points at the same time - so, let’s change `CONFIGURATION.C`:

 ```cpp
     ///